-- Understanding the prerequisites for successful EU-wide deployment of integrated solutions proposed by various technology sectors. - Demonstration of feasibility from development of people-centred, integrated health-care solutions. - Tools to facilitate patient engagement in R&I activities including in clinical trials. - Validated PROMs and PREMs adapted to integrated health care solutions, in addition to alternative ways to improve user compliance/adherence. - Methods for integration of PROMs and PREMs and more broadly people-generated information into the regulatory and health technology assessment processes as well as in the evaluation of health care delivery. - Methodological approaches to elicit and integrate patient preferences into the development process of integrated health care solutions, from needs identification to implementation. - Tools to enable/facilitate communication and interactions between patients, health care professionals and informal carers. - Tools to enable/facilitate proactive health management for patients and provide real world evidence to health care professionals and informal carers. - Tools to implement educational and accompanying programmes for patients and citizens, in particular regarding their role and contribution to the health promotion and disease prevention. - Tools to implement health literacy education programmes including digital health literacy for patients, health care professionals and informal carers. - Better understanding of the factors affecting successful introduction of integrated health care solutions using digital technologies (anticipated value to users, factors affecting people engagement in addition to impacts on roles and responsibilities). - Generation of evidence on, and quantification of, the benefit of integrated health care solutions using digital technologies to support people-centred care across Europe. - Better understanding of the role of non-medical interventions and lifestyle change on prevention and disease management, and the added value of a digital companion.
+- Understanding the prerequisites for successful integration of solutions proposed by various technology sectors. - Examples of demonstration of feasibility of developing people-centred, integrated health-care solutions. - Tools to facilitate patient engagement in R&I activities including in clinical trials. - Validated PROMs and PREMs adapted to integrated health care solutions, as well as alternative ways to improve user compliance/adherence. - Methods for the integration of PROMs and PREMs and more generally people-generated information in the regulatory and health technology assessment processes as well as in the evaluation of health care delivery. - Methodological approaches to elicit and integrate patients' preferences in the development process of integrated health care solutions from needs identification to implementation. - Tools to enable/facilitate communication and interactions between patients, health care professionals and informal carers. - Tools to enable/facilitate proactive health management for patients and provide real world evidence to health care professionals and informal carers. - Tools to implement educational and accompanying programmes for patients and citizens, in particular on their role and contribution to the health promotion and disease prevention. - Tools to implement health literacy education programmes including digital health literacy for patients, health care professionals and informal carers. - Better understanding of the factors affecting successful introduction of integrated health care solutions using digital technologies (anticipated value to users, factors affecting people engagement as well as impacts on roles and responsibilities). - Generation of evidence on and quantification of the benefit of integrated health care solutions using digital technologies to support people-centred care across Europe. - Better understanding of the role of non-medical interventions and lifestyle change on prevention and disease management, and the added value of a digital companion.

-- Raised awareness of citizens and patients on their own role in managing their health. - Improved patient adherence to prevention programmes and medical interventions. - People, including vulnerable populations (e.g., elderly and children as well as their careers and/or representatives) who are better able to make informed decision with their health care professionals about prevention, treatment interventions and disease management. - Increased frequency and quality of cooperation between patients, citizens and industrial stakeholders in the development of health care solutions, in particular integrated care solutions. - Patients benefit from prevention and treatment better adapted to their needs through improved diagnostic and monitoring. - Integrated health care solutions, including those based on the use of digital solutions, better responding to the needs and preferences of patients and citizens supporting an inclusive approach. - Successful implementation of digital solutions supporting people-centred care. - Facilitated introduction of innovative solutions for improved home care of patients. - Health care solutions assessed according to criteria that matter to patients and citizens (in particular PROMs and PREMs) contributing to achieving people-centred health care.
+- Raised awareness of citizens and patients on their own role in managing their health. - Improved patient adherence to prevention programmes and medical interventions. - People, including vulnerable populations (e.g. elderly and children as well as their carers and/or representatives) better able to make informed decision with their health care professionals about prevention, treatment interventions and disease management. - Increased frequency and quality of cooperation between patients, citizens and industrial stakeholders in the development of health care solutions, in particular integrated care solutions. - Patients benefit from prevention and treatment better adapted to their needs through improved diagnostic and monitoring. - Integrated health care solutions, including those based on the use of digital solutions, better responding to the needs and preferences of patients and citizens supporting an inclusive approach. - Successful implementation of digital solutions supporting people-centred care. - Facilitated introduction of innovative solutions for improved home care of patients. - Health care solutions assessed according to criteria that matter to patients and citizens (in particular PROMs and PREMs) contributing to achieving people-centred health care.